zeel01/MonsterBlocks/readme.md

  - Drag and drop items from the sheet to elsewhere.
  - Set default options in settings, and per-actor settings from the settings cog.
  - Supports rolls from [Better Rolls for 5e](https://github.com/RedReign/FoundryVTT-BetterRolls5e) if installed.
+ - Themes: You can pick different themes for each monster to help differentiate.

 ## FAQ

 ### Q: How do I change settings for a given monster?